-As a Jewish mom of two, it can be hard to celebrate Hanukkah when there are big commercialized holidays overshadowing it.
-This year, Hanukkah comes right after Thanksgiving!
-I will begin prepping as Thanksgiving is going on.
+As a Jewish mom of two, it can be hard to celebrate Hanukkah when there are big, commercialized holidays overshadowing it.

-Celebrating holidays when you are Jewish can be harder within different communities because Christmas is commercialized and in your face.
+Celebrating Hanukkah when you are Jewish can be harder in areas where Christmas is commercialized and in your face.
 It can be hard to keep your children interested in holidays when they seem smaller and less exciting.

 When we celebrate Hanukkah and The Festival of Lights, we have many traditions.
 We light the menorah, recite blessings, and make latkes.
 But we have been trying to incorporate new traditions to make it even more enticing and fun.
 I believe kids need to understand and love their Jewish lives to be more grateful for the holiday we do have.
 I mean Hanukkah is eight nights when Christmas is only one!
-All jokes aside, we have to respect and teach our children about our different religions.
+All jokes aside, it’s important to show respect and to teach our children about our different religions.

 There are helpful resources out there and many Jewish Instagrammers that can help families make their holiday and traditions unique.
 My Jewish Learning and Everyday Jewish Mom are just a couple I look at often.
-I really like Marti of Everyday Jewish Mom’s, article about Christmas Envy and how to help children through the holidays.
+I really like Marti’s article from Everyday Jewish Mom about Christmas Envy and how to help children through the holidays.

 Our family does different themes for each of the eight nights of Hanukkah.

-Night 2 :: Favorite Things Night :: For the second night everyone picks a favorite, whether it’s food, games, or toys, to share with everyone for the evening.
-We want to love everyone for their unique likes.
+Night 2 :: Favorite Things Night :: For the second night, everyone picks a favorite thing — food, games, toys — to share with everyone for the evening.
+We want to celebrate everyone’s unique likes.

 Night 4 :: Get Cozy Movie Night :: The fourth night is all about the blessing of being warm and comfy.
 Put on some comfy jammies, grab the popcorn or latkes, and cuddle up with family.